 Anandamide (AEA) is an important neurotransmitter in the endocannabinoid system, which helps regulate the flow of other neurochemical systems to keep your body and mind functioning smoothly — one medical expert called anandamide and the rest of the endocannabinoid system “the traffic cop” of neurological function.

 The endocannabinoid system, like any other chemo-electric system in your central nervous system, comprises molecules called neurotransmitters, which fit into molecular slots on the outer membranes of nerve cells called receptors.
-Anandamide is the most-studied endocannabinoid system neurotransmitters, and it interacts mainly with the neuroreceptor creatively named “Cannabinoid Receptor 1” or CB1– The CB1 receptors coded by the CNR1 gene.
+Anandamide is the most-studied endocannabinoid system neurotransmitter, and it interacts mainly with the neuroreceptor creatively named “cannabinoid receptor 1” or CB1– The CB1 receptors coded by the CNR1 gene.

 The endocannabinoid system (ECS) is named after cannabis because it was discovered as a result of studying the effects of marijuana on the brain and body.
 Researchers discovered anandamide is similar in structure to the main psychoactive component in pot, Delta-9 tetrahydrocannabinol (THC).
 Because THC is made by a plant outside the body, it’s called a phytocannabinoid, as opposed to AEA, which is an endocannabinoid.